kijiproject/kijiproject.github.com/_posts/userguides/mapreduce/1.0.0-rc4/2013-01-01-kiji-mr-overview.md

 Motiviation, example code snippets, and (where appropriate) a description of reference implementations in the KijiMR Library will be given for each.
 This guide also contains an in-depth description of how to use  _KeyValueStores_ to expose side-data stored in HDFS and Kiji through a consistent interface to your MapReduce jobs.
-For power users looking to implement flexible data transformations, we've included instructions on how to use the [`KijiMapReduceJobBuilder`]({{site.api_mr_rc4}}/KijiMapReduceJobBuilder.html) class and the `kiji mapreduce` command to build and launch arbitrary MapReduce jobs using Kiji mappers and reducers.
 Finally, this guide contains a description of the command line tools included with KijiMR and facilities that make it easier to test KijiMR application code.